-The machine may be a static penetrometer with a 20 t effective pushing capacity, combined with a set of push rods (φ{ext} between 36 and 50 mm) or a drill rig.
-In this second case at least 2-3 m of push rods, connected to the DMT blade, must have a diameter φ{ext} between 36 and 50 mm, while the others rods above may have a larger diameter.
+The machine may be a static penetrometer with a 20 t effective pushing capacity, combined with a set of push rods ( $\phi{ext}$ between 36 and 50 mm) or a drill rig.
+In this second case at least 2-3 m of push rods, connected to the DMT blade, must have a diameter $\phi{ext}$ between 36 and 50 mm, while the others rods above may have a larger diameter.
 An electric-pneumatic cable runs inside the pushing rods and connects the blade to the surface equipment.
-When using a drill rig, the cable runs inside the push rods and exits laterally from a slotted adaptor, which connects the push rods to the larger diameter rods.
+When using a drill rig, the cable runs inside the push rods to the larger diameter rods.
 The cable is then taped externally to the larger diameter rods.